-- Non degree seeking students taking classes for personal enrichment do not need to complete an application for admission.
-You will need to complete a Community Education and Personal Enrichment application to obtain a SWOCC ID and obtain access to myLakerLink. - · Please visit Community Education for more information.
+- If you plan to attend for personal enrichment or workforce development but will not be working towards an undergraduate degree, you will need to complete a Community Education and Personal Enrichment form to obtain a SWOCC account and gain access to register for classes. - · Please visit Community Education for more information.